Dance Month at the Kaplan Theatre

 Celebrating 37 Years

-Dance Month at the Kaplan Theatre, one of the most anticipated dance events in Houston, will present concerts, classes, film and more.
+Dance Month at the Kaplan Theatre, one of the most anticipated dance events in Houston, will celebrate and spotlight prominent choreographers, master teachers, companies and dancers.

 Friday, Jan 13 | 1:00 PM

-Join us for a taste of an educational journey towards the evolution of Flamenco and the influence of the Jewish Culture with its own traditions, rites and music.
-The show includes poetry in Ladino, Sephardic dance, Flamenco Peteneras and other flamenco styles accompanied by cante hondo (deep singing) and Spanish guitar.
+Join us for a taste of an educational journey of Flamenco and its influence of Jewish culture.
+The show includes poetry in Ladino, Sephardic dance, Flamenco Paterneras and other Flamenco styles accompanied by canto hondo (deep singing) and Spanish guitar.

 Sunday, Jan 15 | 2:00 PM